forrestjgq/lsp/thread/pwpt/pthread5.md

         printf ("Thread cancelled\n");
     else
         printf ("Thread was not cancelled\n");
-#ifdef DEBUG
-    printf ("Matrix a:\n");
-    print_array (matrixa);
-    printf ("\nMatrix b:\n");
-    print_array (matrixb);
-    printf ("\nMatrix c:\n");
-    print_array (matrixc);
-#endif
     return 0;
 }
 ```

 > Warning: do not let "DCE threads'" habits carry over to Pthreads!

 I'll end this section with a warning.
 DCE threads, a critical component of the Open Software Foundation's Distributed Computing Environment, was designed to be independent of the underlying UNIX kernel.
-Systems with no thread support at all often emulated "thread synchronous" I/O in user mode, using nonblocking I/O mode, so that a thread attempting I/O on a busy file was blocked on a condition variable until a later select or poll showed that the I/O could complete.
+Systems with no thread support at all often emulated "thread synchronous" I/O in user mode, using nonblocking I/O mode, so that a thread attempting I/O on a busy file was blocked on a condition variable until a later `select` or `poll` showed that the I/O could complete.
 DCE listener threads might block indefinitely on a socket read, and it was important to be able to cancel that read.

 When DCE was ported to newer kernels that had thread support, but not Pthreads support, the user mode I/O wrappers were usually omitted, resulting in a thread blocked within a kernel that did not support deferred cancellation.
 Users discovered that, in many cases, these systems implemented asynchronous cancellation in such a way that, quite by coincidence, a kernel wait might be canceled "safely" if the thread switched to asynchronous cancellation immediately before the kernel call, and switched back to deferred cancellation immediately after.
 This observation was publicized in DCE documentation, but it is a very dangerous hack, even on systems where it seems to work.
 You should never try this on any Pthreads system!
-If your system conforms to POSIX 1003. lc-1995 (or POSIX 1003.1, 1996 edition, or later), it supports deferred cancellation of, at minimum, kernel functions such as read and write.
+If your system conforms to POSIX 1003.1c-1995 (or POSIX 1003.1, 1996 edition, or later), it supports deferred cancellation of, at minimum, kernel functions such as read and write.
 You do not need asynchronous cancellation, and using it can be extremely dangerous.

 ### 5.3.3 Cleaning up

-> I When you write any library code, design it to handle deferred cancellation gracefully.
+> When you write any library code, design it to handle deferred cancellation gracefully.
 Disable cancellation where it is not appropriate, and always use cleanup handlers at cancellation points.

 If a section of code needs to restore some state when it is canceled, it must use cleanup handlers.
 When a thread is canceled while waiting for a condition variable, it will wake up with the mutex locked.
 Before the thread terminates it usually needs to restore invariants, and it always needs to release the mutex.